w3c/wai-InvolveUsersAll/index.md

 techniques, [adaptive strategies](#strategies){:.termref}, and [assistive technology](#at){:.termref} configurations.
 People have different
-disabilities: auditory, cognitive, neurological, physical, speech, and visual — and some have multiple disabilities.
-Even within one category, there is extreme variation; for example, "visual disability" includes people who have been totally blind since birth, people who have distortion in their central vision from age-related degeneration, and people who temporarily have blurry vision from an injury or disease.
+disabilities: auditory, cognitive, neurological, physical, speech, and visual.
+Some people have multiple disabilities.
+Even within one category, there is extreme variation.
+For example, "visual disability" includes people who have been totally blind since birth, people who have distortion in their central vision from age-related degeneration, and people who temporarily have blurry vision from an injury or disease.